amir-ziaei/snap-youtube/README.md

 ## Note

 - This script uses `FFmpeg` to convert the video.
-Make sure you have `FFmpeg` installed on your machine, if not, you can download it from the official website.
+Make sure you have `FFmpeg` installed on your machine.
+- This script uses `yt-dlp` to download the video.
+Make sure you have `yt-dlp` installed on your machine.
 - The script might take some time to execute, especially if the video is long or the internet connection is slow.